China jails prominent rights lawyer for 4-1/2 years for subversion

 After Wang’s Dec.
 26 hearing, the United Nations called for Chinese authorities to “ensure his due process rights are respected” and said that there were “serious human rights concerns” about the way his case had been handled.

+China’s criminal law requires that time suspects spend in detention prior to being sentenced be deducted from jail time, meaning Wang should be released earlier than his sentenced time period, she added.

+China’s Justice Ministry did not respond to a faxed request for comment on the case.

-During his court appearance, Want fired his state-appointed lawyer, according to Li Wenzu, his wife, who was unable to attend due to being barred from leaving her Beijing home by Chinese police and state security agents.
+During his court appearance, Wang fired his state-appointed lawyer, according to Li Wenzu, his wife, who was unable to attend due to being barred from leaving her Beijing home by Chinese police and state security agents.

 It is unclear whether Wang defended himself during the trial or whether he will appeal the sentence.